serverless/blog/posts/2017-07-20-serverless-v1.18.0.md

 However we could still include major features with the help of our community!

-In addition to the [1.19 milestone](https://github.com/serverless/serverless/milestone/34) Issues and PRs we still have lots and lots of other [Issues](https://github.com/serverless/serverless/issues) and [PRs](https://github.com/serverless/serverless/pulls) we'd love to implement and introduce in some of the upcoming releases!
+In addition to the [1.19 milestone](https://github.com/serverless/serverless/milestone/34) and its Issues and PRs we still have lots and lots of other [Issues](https://github.com/serverless/serverless/issues) and [PRs](https://github.com/serverless/serverless/pulls) we'd love to implement and introduce in some of the upcoming releases!

 > Do you want to help out and improve the Serverless Framework?